HDFGroup/hdf5_plugins/docs/RegisteredFilterPlugins.md

 ### SZ3 <a name="sz3"></a>

-Filter ID:  `32024`

-#### Description
+#### Filter Description

 SZ3 is a modular error-bounded lossy compression framework for scientific datasets.
 It allows users to customize their own compression pipeline to adapt to diverse datasets and user requirements.
-Compared with SZ2 (filter id: `32017`), SZ3 has integrated a more effective prediction, such that its compression qualities/ratios are much higher than those of SZ2 in most cases.
+Compared with <a href="#sz">SZ2</a>, SZ3 has integrated a more effective prediction, such that its compression qualities/ratios are much higher than those of SZ2 in most cases.

-#### Information
+#### Plugin ID `32024` Information

-This filter is documented, implemented, and maintained at: https://github.com/szcompressor/SZ3.
+This filter is documented, implemented, and maintained at: https://github.com/szcompressor/SZ3/tree/master/tools/H5Z-SZ3.

 License: https://github.com/szcompressor/SZ/blob/master/copyright-and-BSD-license.txt

-#### Contact
+##### Contact

-Sheng Di
+Sheng Di<br/>
 Email: sdi1 at anl dot gov

-Franck Cappello
+Franck Cappello<br/>
 Email: cappello at mcs dot anl dot gov

 ---

 ### Delta-Rice <a name="delta-rice"></a>

-Filter ID:  `32025`

-#### Description
+#### Filter Description

 Lossless compression algorithm based on Delta encoding and Rice coding optimized for digitized analog signals as signed 16-bit integers.
 Any other precision data is cast to 16-bit.

-Filter specific parameters:
+#### Plugin ID `32025` Information

 Number of `cd_values[]` parameters is up to 3 (`cd_nelmts` values: `0`, `1`, `2`, `3`).
 Default values are used when no parameters.